Attention-Seeker: Dynamic Self-Attention Scoring for Unsupervised Keyphrase Extraction: Related work

 \citet{att_is_all} introduced the "Scaled Dot-Product Attention" mechanism, as shown in Equation ~\ref{eq:eq_0}.
 Here, the Query (Q), Key (K), and Value (V) are linear transformations of the embedding representation of the same input sentence.
 The Softmax function assigns an attention score to the tokens in the Key based on their relevance to a token in the Query, resulting in a matrix known as the Self-Attention Map (SAM).
 This SAM is used to compute a weighted sum of the Value vectors, which is then transformed into a new embedding representation of the input sentence for further processing by the same attention mechanism in subsequent layers.

 In the transformer model proposed by \citet{att_is_all}, and in subsequent PLMs, each layer contains multiple heads.
 As a result, each SAM can focus on different aspects of text processing (multiple heads) at different syntactic levels (multiple layers). \citet{bert_att} examined the characteristics of different SAMs in the BERT model \citep{bert} and identified several types: SAMs that specialize in attending to previous or next tokens, SAMs that focus on separator tokens (e.g., special tokens, periods, and commas), and SAMs that attend to a large number of words (uniform attention).
-In addition, they identified specific SAMs that preserve syntactic information, suggesting that certain SAMs may also specialize in attending to key topics within the text \citep{samrank}.
+Furthermore, they identified specific SAMs that preserve syntactic information, suggesting that some SAMs might specialize in attending to keyphrases within the text.
+Supporting this hypothesis, \citet{samrank} demonstrated that attention scores from a manually selected SAM can be leveraged to achieve SOTA performance in keyphrase extraction tasks.
+However, identifying and selecting SAMs specialized in attending to keyphrases remains an open challenge in this approach.